Pyramid of Ahmose

 The pyramid of Ahmose is a pyramid erected in the reign of the Ancient Egyptian king Ahmose I, ca. 1550-1525 BC, at Abydos in Upper Egypt.
 It was the last royal pyramid to be built in Egypt, since Ahmose I's successors also decided not to be interred in pyramids, and is the only royal pyramid to have been built from the beginning as a cenotaph rather than an actual tomb.

 The pyramid is now totally ruined and appears like a shallow hill, about 10 metres in height.
 It forms part of an unusual complex, consisting of a valley temple near the River Nile, at least four temples around the pyramid itself, and to the south of the pyramid another pyramid for the king's grandmother Tetisheri, a symbolic tomb of Osiris, and a terrace temple.
 The complex was excavated between 1899 and 1904 and further excavations have been ongoing since 1993.

 Research

 The complex was first investigated and identified as a pyramid by Arthur Mace and Charles Trick Currelly between 1899 and 1902 on behalf of the Egypt Exploration Fund.
 Their work was partial and gave only a rough overview of the structure.
 The excavations focussed on the pyramid temple.
 Mace also dug a tunnel under the pyramid, in order to locate a hypothesised lower chamber.
 Currelly carried out further work in the area until 1904.

-Since 1993, new excavations have been undertaken on the complex by Stephen P. Harvey, which have identified numerous relief fragments and made clear that the Tetisheri-chapel is a pyramid.
-In these excavations many structures outside the temple complex have also been uncovered.
+From 1993 to the early 2010s, excavations were undertaken on the complex by Stephen P. Harvey as part of the Ahmose and Tetisheri Project, which identified numerous relief fragments and made clear that the Tetisheri-chapel is a pyramid.
+In these excavations, many structures outside the temple complex were also uncovered.

+Since 2018, the complex and surrounding areas have been the focus of excavation and conservation efforts by the Abydos South Project.
+In 2023, the project undertook excavation to the local north of the pyramid, identifying a non-royal cemetery that may have been associated with the pyramid complex.